openthread/ot-docs/site/en/reference/cli/concepts/dataset.md

 > dataset mgmtgetcommand active address fdde:ad00:beef:0:558:f56b:d688:799 activetimestamp securitypolicy Done
 ```

+> Note: `mgmtgetcommand` will not output a response to the CLI.
+Instead, you can
+observe the output response from a packet sniffer.

 To set components, you can also supply the dataset components in any order,
 followed by the component value.